HelloHaoM/VillageTour/README.md

 A simulation for a village tour.

-Aiming to work out concurrency problem.
+Aiming to simulate concurrency problem.

 Each component can only have one tour.